 Contributions are recognized when the donor makes a promise to give to the Foundation that is, in substance, unconditional.
 Contributions that are restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the fiscal year in which the contributions are recognized.
 All other donor-restricted contributions are reported as increases in temporarily or permanently restricted net assets depending on the nature of the restrictions.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets.
-Contributions receivable at June 30, 2016, amounted to \$105,000, and are due in increments of \$15,000 through the fiscal year ended June 30, 2019 and then increments of \$5,000 through the fiscal year ended June 30, 2031.
-These receivables have been discounted at 2.43% which is the estimated annual rate of return on a annuity at June 30, 2016.
+Contributions receivable at June 30, 2017, amounted to \$100,000, and are due in increments of \$15,000 through the fiscal year ended June 30, 2031.
+These receivables have been discounted at 1.75% which is the estimated annual rate of return on an annuity at June 30, 2017.